natia-miscere/natia-miscere.github.io/classes/third-layer/solar-neophyte.md

 ### Adaptations (Su):

-Starting from level 2 and every 2 levels after, Solar Neophyte can pick **Adaptations.** Adaptations are special abilities which allows the Neophyte to specialize.
+Starting from level 2 and every level after, Solar Neophyte can pick **Adaptations.** Adaptations are special abilities which allows the Neophyte to specialize.

 [Adaptation](/classes/third-layer/solar-neophyte-adaptations) list can be found here.